carla-simulator/carla/Docs/how_to_make_a_new_map.md

 * To change default materials and use the ones that come with CARLA at:<br>
 `Content/Carla/Static/GenericMaterials`.
-    * Quick shorts to find materials and assets:
+    * Unreal shortcuts to find materials and assets:
         * `Right-click on the Asset > Browse to Asset`
         * `Right-click on the Material > Asset Actions > Select Actors Using This Asset`